b3rt1ng/NOVA/README.md

 ## Next updates:

 * installation of dependecies file (for the database)
-* ability to select multiple ip
+* ability to select multiple ip on the command line (you need to type them one by one rn)
 * ability to send maliscious packet like deauth or arp spoof
 * listen to the network and save the currents hosts by time to render a graphic and data analytics from it